zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 204] (#msdiv204) {#msdiv204 .ref .msdiv} (16 - 15)

 [APZ 204.1] (#apz204 .1) {#apz204 .1 .ref .apz} "Ref.apz
-“Prepare the Mahanathama Prophet” is any Prophet, if any, Pajayana, Pavikuwa Namveda, Dhammathuwa, Amosiyawa Samma Ditthi is the sign The frontline is whether some person here behaves at the forefront of the prognose A flag has been flags the proposition has been dominant,
+"Prepare the Mahanathama Prophet" is any Prophet, if any, Pajayana, Pavikuwa Namveda, Dhammathuwa, Amosiyawa Samma Ditthi is the sign The frontline is whether some person here behaves at the forefront of the prognose A flag has been flags the proposition has been dominant,